Birmingham Defective Products Lawyer

 Defective Products Statistics

-According to the United States Consumer Product Safety Commission, there were an estimated 113,272 injuries associated with inflatable amusements treated in emergency departments between 2003 and 2013.
+According to the United States Consumer Product Safety Commission (commonly known as CPSC), there were an estimated 113,272 injuries associated with inflatable amusements treated in emergency departments between 2003 and 2013.
 During the same time period, inflatable amusements resulted in 12 deaths.

 CPSC staff received reports of 14,653 ATV-related fatalities between 1982 and 2016.
 Of these, 337 occurred in 2016, 484 occurred in 2015, and 581 occurred in 2014.
 An estimated 101,200 ATV-related injuries occurred and were treated in U.S. emergency departments in 2016.

 In 2014, there were an estimated 165 unintentional nonfire carbon monoxide poisoning deaths associated with consumer products.
 The estimated annual average from 2012 to 2014 was 149 deaths.

 The CPSC reported that there was an estimated average of 48 yearly electrocution fatalities associated with consumer products from 2010 through 2013.
 By year, there were 70 consumer product-related electrocutions in 2010, with 40 yearly electrocutions related to products in 2011, 2012, and 2013.

 The CPSC reported that fireworks were involved in 11,100 injuries treated in emergency departments in 2016.
 The parts of the body most often injured were hands and fingers; head, face, and ears; legs; eyes; and arms.